-Do not use a bin that is too small or your supplies will never fit in that one bin, so you will start to lose things and get disorganized.
+Do not use a bin that is too small.
+Your supplies will never fit in that one bin, so you’ll start to lose things and get disorganized again.

-Never use a bin that is too big, because you will find yourself either buying more supplies you don’t need just to fill up space OR you will start to add other supplies into that bin because it’s so large.
-Either scenario you will become disorganized.
+Never use a bin that is too big either!
+You’ll find yourself either buying more supplies you don’t need just to fill up space OR you’ll start to add other supplies into that bin because it’s so large.
+In either scenario, you will become disorganized.
 So stick with finding a bin or container that is the exact size of the supplies you want to store.

 For example, I store all my ribbon in one box lid.
-It’s a perfect size because I can see all my ribbon, nothing is lost because the sides are too high up, and my ribbon that isn’t on a spool can be stored by simply looping the ribbon around my finger and held together with a clothespin.
+It’s a perfect size because I can see all of my ribbons, nothing is lost because the sides are too high up, and my ribbon that isn’t on a spool can be stored by simply looping the ribbon around my finger and held together with a clothespin.
 Mason jars work great to store my markers, colored pencils, drawing pencils, and my die-cuts.
 I love using different size jars to store things.
-My die-cuts are stored in a small, fat Mason jar, while my colored pencils are stored in a tall jar.
+I store my die-cuts in a small, fat Mason jar, while I store my colored pencils in a tall jar.

 I also love using different items to store my crafting supplies.
-I use magazine holders to hold my stickers.
-My scrapbooking paper is stored in a legal-size plastic file box, sorted by color.
+For example, I use magazine holders to hold my stickers.
+I store my scrapbooking paper in a legal-size plastic file box, sorted by color.
 I have my fabric also stored in a legal-size plastic file box, again, sorted by color.
 My stamps are stored in a cart, similar to this one, sorted based on holiday and/or season.
 I make sure to find bins and containers that are practical, as well as functional to hold all my crafting supplies.
 So test out some different types of containers to see what works for you!

 Step Four: Labels

 Some of my favorite labels are Dry Erase tape because you can cut the tape to size and use them over and over again by simply wiping off the label and changing it to something else!
 I’d suggest this for people whose craft supplies are constantly changing and growing.
-I also love these chalkboard tape..
-They are perfect for the ever-changing craft supplies as well.
+I also love this chalkboard tape.
+It’s perfect for the ever-changing craft supplies as well.

 Step Five: Storage

 All the bins and containers are labeled, so now we can start thinking about putting everything away.
-Bring all your bins and containers into the space you plan to store your craft supplies.
+Bring all your bins and containers into the area where you plan to store your craft supplies.
 Think about how you typically use the space.
 What supplies do you use frequently?
 What supplies do you use once a year?
 Are there supplies you use seasonally?
-For me, I keep my knitting supplies tucked away until it’s fall, because I typically knit when it’s fall and into winter.
+For me, I keep my knitting supplies tucked away until it’s fall because I typically knit in the fall and winter.
 I don’t knit in the spring or summer, so I swap out my knitting based on the season.
 I have some shelves under my desk that are more difficult to reach, so in that area is where I store seasonal crafting supplies.

 The biggest take-away when storing your crafting supplies is to keep it simple.
 The easier it is to find what you are looking for, the more likely you will be to put it away and keep up with your organizational system.
-And, this is also why it’s so important to label everything, so you don’t have things getting lost in the mix of trying to organize your crafting supplies!
+And this is also why it’s so important to label everything, so you don’t lose things in the mix of trying to organize your crafting supplies!